nvillemin/HitmanStatistics/README.md

 Hitman 2 and Hitman Contracts real-time statistics tracker.

 ##Features
--Silent Assassin rating
+- Silent Assassin rating
--Current mission name & number
+- Current mission name & number
--Timer with 3 decimals
+- Timer with 3 decimals
--Shots fired
+- Shots fired
--Close encounters
+- Close encounters
--Headshots
+- Headshots
--Alerts
+- Alerts
--Enemies killed
+- Enemies killed
--Enemies harmed
+- Enemies harmed
--Innocents killed
+- Innocents killed
--Innocents harmed
+- Innocents harmed

 ##How to use
 Run the program while playing the game, during a mission all values will be updated automatically.